tingerrr/subpar/test/dummy/test.typ

+// Synopsis:
-// this is a dummy test to fix a CI issue with typst-test in the current implementation
+// - this is a dummy test to fix a CI issue with typst-test in the current implementation

 // force downloading packages we use
 #import "/src/lib.typ"